Get the worry-free services and expert support you need to start your business in Alabama Today

 This is where it all starts.
 Before choosing a business structure, picking a business name, and everything else, you’ll need to create a business plan.
 If you’ve never put one together before and have no idea where to start or what to add, then read on.

-You should know that Alabama doesn’t require business owners to draft a business plan, but doing so can really give you an edge in how you run your company.
+Alabama doesn’t require business owners to draft a business plan, but doing so anyway can really give you an edge in how you run your company.
 You might have a few questions about doing this, though.
+Let’s go over what to add to your business plan.

 If you’ve never owned an Alabama business before and need to know what to add to your business plan, then consider the following: